 TAMPA, Fla.
 (Dec.
-14, 2016) — The holidays are a great time to get together with family and friends.
-For adult children with aging parents or relatives, they are also a good time to check in and make sure that their family members are living a full, healthy life with all the support and care they need.
+3, 2015) — The holidays are a great time to get together with family and friends.
+For adult children with aging parents or relatives, they are also a good time to check in and make sure that their family is receiving the care that they need.

-“People who do not see their parents or older relatives on a regular basis might not be aware of their current health status,” said Aileen Carlson, executive director of The Watermark at Trinity, an assisted living and memory care community in the Pasco County neighborhood of Trinity.
+“People who do not see their parents or older relatives on a regular basis might not be aware of their current health status,” said Aileen Carlson, executive director of The Watermark at Trinity, a new assisted living and memory care community opening in the Pasco County neighborhood of Trinity in April 2016.
 “The holidays are a great time to make sure that mom, dad and grandparents are doing well and are still able to properly manage their home and health.”

 While parents or relatives may say that they are doing fine, there are a number of signs to look for that may suggest otherwise, including:

-• Deferred home maintenance.
+· Deferred home maintenance.
 Pay special attention to things such as broken appliances, a leaky roof and/or an overgrown lawn.
-While separately these may not be a big deal, together they may suggest that caring for the home has become difficult.
+While separately these may not be a big deal, together they suggest that caring for their home has become difficult.

-• Changes in appearance.
+· Changes in appearance.
 Does your loved one wear the same outfit every time you see them?
 Or perhaps they were once clean-shaven and now they have an unkempt beard?
 Or have they lost a lot of weight?
-These are possible signs they may be unable to keep up with his or her daily care.
+These are possible signs that your relative is unable to keep up with his or her daily care.

 About Watermark Retirement Communities, Inc.

-In 2016, the American Seniors Housing Association (ASHA) ranked Tucson-based Watermark Retirement Communities as the sixteenth largest senior housing operator in the U.S. Watermark’s commitment to creating extraordinary communities where people thrive dates back nearly 30 years to when it opened its first retirement community in 1987.
-A privately held company with a reputation of service, success, growth, integrity and financial stability, Watermark Retirement Communities manages 39 retirement communities coast to coast.
+In 2015, the American Seniors Housing Association (ASHA) ranked Tucson-based Watermark Retirement Communities as the thirteenth largest senior housing operator in the U.S. Watermark’s commitment to creating extraordinary communities where people thrive dates back over 25 years to when it opened its first retirement community in 1987.
+A privately held company with a reputation of service, success, growth, integrity and financial stability, Watermark Retirement Communities manages 38 retirement communities coast to coast.